 Sheffield’s strategic green infrastructure includes the rivers and streams of the larger valleys, complemented by a network of more local green links connecting open spaces, woodlands, footpaths, watercourses and corridors of dense vegetation.
 Within Sheffield there are also a range of outcrops representing different geological horizons and other distinctive rock features and landforms.

-Sheffield’s blue and green infrastructure is important at all scales and is represented on Map 17 below.
+Sheffield’s existing blue and green infrastructure is important at all scales and the existing network of countryside and greenspace is represented on Map 17 below.
+Sheffield’s water courses are a very important part of the city’s network, as well as being a key part of the city’s industrial heritage and character.
+We have high ambitions to further improve connectivity in the network to support both nature recovery and improve recreational opportunities.
+A number of different organisations and agencies are involved in delivering specific blue and green infrastructure projects (e.g. the Environment Agency, Canal and Rivers Trust, Sheffield & Rotherham Wildlife Trust, the Upper Don Trail Trust and the Sheaf and Porter Rivers Trust).

+Work on a new South Yorkshire Local Nature Recovery Strategy (the LNRS) is being led by the South Yorkshire Mayoral Combined Authority but, at the time of submitting this Plan, had not been completed.
+The LNRS will map the network of designated wildlife sites and identify greenspaces, countryside and previously developed sites that provide opportunities for nature recovery, helping to improve connectivity between existing wildlife habitats.
+More detail on this will be set out in a supplementary planning document, once the work on the LNRS has been completed.

 Safeguarding and enhancing the city’s blue and green infrastructure is critical to ensure that it continues to fulfil its multi-functional role and delivers both Biodiversity Net Gain (BNG) and wider Environmental Net Gains (ENG).
+There can sometimes be tensions between biodiversity objectives and human access; the Plan seeks to deliver outcomes that support both objectives but where tensions cannot be resolved, the Plan will give priority to the protection and enhancement of biodiversity.

 Policy SP1 and Policy BG1 provides the strategic context for the development management policies that follow in Part 2 of the Plan.